 On 8 March, Women’s Day, the urban artwork in the “Barrio de la Concepción”, in the district of “Ciudad Lineal” in Madrid, was completely painted in black.
 The main reason for such an action on the part of those responsible?
 The fact that the faces of 15 prominent women throughout the 20th century were depicted in the painting.

-Author: Héctor Manuel Aliaga De Miguel
+Written by: European Heritage Youth Ambassador Héctor Manuel Aliaga De Miguel

 However, the origins of this dispute had already been going on for several months, since January of this year, when a clash of opinions arose over whether to erase, modify or maintain the mural painting because of its “inappropriate meaning” for the place it was intended for: the façade of a public sports centre.
 As a result, neighbours, residents, inhabitants, politicians and representatives have expressed their sense of identity with this recent but significant urban work that arose from a collaborative neighbourhood idea in 2018, in a debate that is still unresolved today.

 It is important to point out that, within the social movements and political confrontations that this type of artistic and cultural representations may entail, the main aim of this text focuses on the heritage characteristics of the work and the values associated with it.
 To this end, we will divide its journey into three chronological phases.

 The beginnings of this urban work in one of the neighbourhoods of the District of Ciudad Lineal in Madrid have their origin almost three years ago.
 In 2018 a group of artists promoted the realization of a mural painting in a collaborative way, in one of the walls of the La Concepción Sports Centre.
 Thanks to them and the “Compartiendo Muros” project, a creative and joint solution was found to a large blank canvas of a public building in the area.